 Procedure to find the right driver for your printer:

-Go to the open printing website and search if your printer is supported on Linux at all, and what driver options are available.
+Go to the open printing website and search for whether your printer is supported on Linux at all, and what driver options are available.

-- On top you will see if or not there is a working driver for your printer
+- On top you will see whether or not there is a working driver for your printer

-- second it will show available driver options, in the example, you see Type: Ghostscript built-in so go to package search on Archlinux (or use the tool of your choice) you will find GhostScript (already installed as you following tutorial from top to bottom)
+- second it will show available driver options, in the example, you see Type: Ghostscript built-in, so go to package search on Archlinux (or use the tool of your choice) you will find GhostScript (already installed if you followed the tutorial from top to bottom)

-So install the driver available for your device and go forward to install and configure printer.
-But take a look at this links first, as it can be that your printer need some extra configuration done to work properly:
+So install the driver available for your device, and proceed to install and configure the printer.
+But take a look at these links first, as it could be that your printer needs some extra configuration done to work properly:

 Notes on Common ways to install printer drivers:

-Mostly all printers using cups as a backend to communicate with your system, but different brands needing different ways to get printers fully functional:
+Mostly all printers will be using cups as a backend to communicate with your system, but different brands will be needing different ways to get printers fully functional:

 Hewlett and Packard (HP) printers:

-Some of the HP-printers needs a propritary plugin to work, this can be installed by hplip.
+Some of the HP-printers needs a proprietary plugin to work, this can be installed by hplip.